msivaswami/BWT_python/README.md

-User Manual
+User Manual \n

-Muthukumaraswami Sivaswami (1833616)
+Author - Muthukumaraswami Sivaswami (1833616)
 2023-12-07
 User Manual for BWT app built in Python
 This user guide was written in R by M Sivaswami (1833616) for the python code written as part of the BWT Programming Coursework by B Gaber (2538271), H Pandhi (2694547), H Gholazideh (2710124) and M Sivaswami (1833616).